messente/messente-api-python/README.md

     # Sends an Omnimessage
     response = api_instance.send_omnimessage(omnimessage)
     print(
-        'Successfully sent Omnimessage with id: '
-        '%s that consists of the following messages: ' '% response.omnimessage_id'
+        'Successfully sent Omnimessage with id: %s that consists of the following messages:' % response.omnimessage_id )
-    )
     for message in response.messages:
         pprint(message)